couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

     --from-date  data collected sooner than the specified date won't be restored.
 By default, it is from the very beginning --to-date    data collected later than the specified date won't be restored.
 By default, it is to the very end of collection.

+cbrestore will browse through meta.json files under the latest backup chains and find all related .cbb files to restore.
+A backp chain is conceptually similar to a git branch.

 New command line tools
 ----------------------